US financial operations guide for outsourcing and offshoring service providers

 • Is the vendor within your company’s risk appetite (post due diligence)?

 It does matter where your vendors are.
-In some countries, your vendor may face infrastructure issues that could, through, for example, internet connectivity problems, interfere with your service.
-With others, government action or turmoil could interrupt your service.
+In some countries, your vendor may face infrastructure issues that could interfere with your service, such as internet connectivity problems.
+In other words, government action or turmoil could interrupt your service.
 In either case, if you accept the risk, be sure to plan for handling any such failures.

 There are significant risks to your organization coming from outsourcing and offshoring.